JuliaLang/julia/README.md

 If you would rather not compile the latest Julia from source, platform-specific tarballs with pre-compiled binaries are also [available for download](https://julialang.org/downloads/).

-You can either run the `julia` executable using its full path in the directory created above or add that directory to your executable path so that you can run the Julia program from anywhere (in the current shell session):
+You can either run the `julia` executable using its full path in the directory created above, or add that directory to your executable path so that you can run the Julia program from anywhere (in the current shell session):

     export PATH="$(pwd)/julia:$PATH"